 where “Area” is the cross-sectional area of the cavity.
 For high-reflectivity mirrors (high-Q cavity), the forward and backward waves will have approximately equal energy densities, so this becomes

 So that’s the numerator of our Q expression.
 For the denominator, we need to find the energy loss rate from the cavity.
-To assist with this, let’s use the following expression for the intensity (power/area) of the total forward wave in the cavity (assuming refractive index ):
+To assist with this, let’s use the following expression for the intensity (power/area) of the total forward wave in the cavity (assuming refractive index $latex n = 1$):

 The magnitude of the right hand side of this equation is the denominator of our Q expression.
 Putting it together,